SurreyEARS/surreyears.github.io/tillingbourne/index.md

 For unknown reasons (most likely to keep the dish safe) over COVID, the hardware was dismantled and the parabolic dish settled on one of the railings along with the counterweights, and the Society went dormant/hidden for the next few years.

-During 2022, Caspar, the Radio Officer at the time, managed to make contact to Neil Jones, a previous radio officer about the history of the society, and it was only after a coffee break that any mention on Tilly was made after all the years.
+During 2022, Caspar, the Radio Officer at the time, managed to make contact to Neil Jones (**M0SNJ**), a previous radio officer about the history of the society, and it was only after a coffee break that any mention on Tilly was made after all the years.

 The entrance to the ground station seems underwhelming and confusing at first, as entry to the area is made through a loft hatch.